openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 Frequently Asked Questions (FAQ)
 ################################

-The Model Optimizer provides explanatory messages if it is unable to run to completion due to typographical errors, incorrectly used options, or other issues.
+The Model Conversion API provides explanatory messages if it is unable to run to completion due to typographical errors, incorrectly used options, or other issues.
 The message describes the potential cause of the problem and gives a link to the :doc:`Model Optimizer FAQ <openvino_docs_MO_DG_prepare_model_Model_Optimizer_FAQ>`.
 The FAQ provides instructions on how to resolve most issues.
-The FAQ also includes links to relevant sections in the Model Optimizer Developer Guide to help you understand what went wrong.
+The FAQ also includes links to relevant sections in :doc:`How to Run Model Conversion <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>` to help you understand what went wrong.

 Summary
 #######

 In this document, you learned:

-* Basic information about how the Model Optimizer works with TensorFlow models.
+* Basic information about how the Model Conversion API works with TensorFlow models.
 * Which TensorFlow models are supported.
 * How to freeze a TensorFlow model.
-* How to convert a trained TensorFlow model using the Model Optimizer with both framework-agnostic and TensorFlow-specific command-line options.
+* How to convert a trained TensorFlow model using Model Conversion API with both framework-agnostic and TensorFlow-specific command-line parameters.

 Additional Resources
 ####################